amitdubal09/Zomato-web-Clone/README.md

 🎯 Smooth animations using GSAP
 🍽️ Food listing and sections similar to Zomato
 🧭 Easy navigation and user-friendly interface
+⚠️ Responsive design is supported down to 768px — smaller screen devices are not applicable

 🛠️ Technologies Used
 HTML5